sam1vp/fibonacci/QUIZ.md

 If another developer doesn't know any better, they might assume this method is part of the standard library when they see it used in code, and will waste a lot of time searching out the documentation or fixing any problems the modified method creates.
 My rules for modifying the standard library:

 * Make sure the method belongs there.
 If it's not relevant to all Strings, for example, maybe I should create a SpecialString class that inherits from String.
-* Keep it simple; if it's not a totally encapsulated method with relatively simple logic, put it elsewhere.
+* Keep it simple.
+If it's not a totally encapsulated method with relatively simple logic, put it elsewhere.
-* Make it very clear that extensions are being used by putting them in a single 'extensions.rb' file or something like that.
+* Make it very clear that you've extended these classes.
+I typically put all extensions into a single 'extensions' file/folder, require the file near to where it's being used, and add a comment to places where and extension method is called.

-##Is it more important to write automated test suits in Ruby than, for example, in Java or C++?
+##Is it more important to write automated test suites in Ruby than, for example, in Java or C++?
 Explain.

 Granted I haven't worked much with Java or C++, but yes, I believe so.
 Ruby is a dynamic language--both in the sense of having dynamic typing and enabling metaprogramming practices--and a lot of things are implicit that must be explicitly declared in other languages.
 These features allow for quick and flexible coding, but they also allow for bugs that you wouldn't typically see in other languages.
 Good testing helps you quickly catch bugs related to variable typing, for example.

 More importantly, Ruby lends itself to a particular style of programming that involves quick scripting followed by heavy refactoring.
-Testing is an essential counterpart to that style--it gives a focus to your quick scripting when you're answering a failing unit test, and it gives you confidence when you refactor knowing that accidental changes to functioning will be caught by tests.
+Testing is an essential counterpart to that style--it gives a focus to your quick scripting when you're answering a failing unit test, and it gives you confidence when you refactor because accidental changes to functioning will be caught by tests.